Adoption (1975) - full transcript

 If it's important to you, then yes.

-Let me ask you: if Anna's parents
+Let me ask you: If Anna's parents

 consent to this marriage,

-would you authorise it?
+would you authorize it?

 I've talked to her parents repeatedly,